 United Way Day of Caring

-The 28th Annual United Way Day of Caring is scheduled on September 16, 2017.
+The 29th Annual United Way Day of Caring in Ventura County has not yet been scheduled for 2018.
 Individuals and corporate teams are encouraged to register to volunteer with various projects within Simi Valley or elsewhere in the County.

 For more information or to register for a volunteer project for the 2018 Day of Caring, please contact United Way.